PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Outlines/All Arcs.md

 2. Woe is collecting [[Fractured Khyber Dragonshard|Khyber Dragonshards]] for his mysterious purposes
 	- Crashes [[The Airship]] and takes Lick's fragment
 	- Goes to [[Morgrave University]] in search for another
-	- Encounters the party again during their journey
+	- Encounters the party again once they find a shard

+3. The party is forced into a confrontation with [[Woe]]
 ##### Act 2:
+1. The party receives a strange magical compass from an unknown entity
+	1. They come into conflict with the [[Church of the Silver Flame]], who is attempting to acquire it, claiming its evil
-Woe's master, [[Mordakesh]], attempts to succeed where he failed
+2. Woe's master, [[Mordakesh]], attempts to succeed where he failed
-	1. The party is gifted a compass by a mysterious figure
-	2. They feel like they are constantly being watched
-	3. The party finds themselves in the middle of an eternal battle between the [[Church of the Silver Flame]] and the [[Lords of Dust]].
-	4. They are led to unknowingly release an Overlord

 ##### Act 3:
 The party must navigate the world that is now being altered by this released overlord and possibly reverse it